jonerrr/modules/modules/gschema-overrides/README.md

   to ensure that it's listed as available.

 **Gschema.override files don't support relocatable schemas & locking settings.**
-For that functionality, you should use `dconf-update-service` module.
+Certain settings such as custom keybinds cannot be set using this module.
+For that functionality, you should use the `bling` module and install `dconf-update-service`.

-Relocatable schemas are rare, so most users won't run into this scenario.
+To get the list of relocatable schemas, run `gsettings list-relocatable-schemas`.

 ### Example of relocatable schemas
 gsettings format: